UniFormal/uniformal.github.io/doc/language/modules.md

 ❚
 ```

 See the corresponding section on [metadata for declarations](declarations.html#metadata) on how each meta line is structured.
+Note that you can have multiple metadatums on the *same* theory with the *same* key.
+In the implementation the [metadatums form a list](apidoc://info.kwarc.mmt.api.metadata.MetaData), hence this is allowed.

 ### Morphisms